 French and/or the language of the discipline studied.
 Recommended level: C1.

-* The holders of a Bachelor’s degree awarded by a UAS must prove that they satisfy the conditions for admission to a Master’s degree course in their own type of educational institution.
+In order to be admitted to a Master’s course at UNIL, holders of a Bachelor’s degree awarded by a UAS must prove that they satisfy the conditions for admission to a Master’s degree course in their own type of educational institution.

 Candidates needing a visa to study in Switzerland must apply for enrolment at least two months prior to the deadlines indicated above.